Quantum Complexity of Nonlocal Field Theories: Noncommutative SYM theory: Anisotropic case

-\item \textbf{Topological boundary counterterm}\\ We also need to incorporate the appropriate topological boundary term \cite{Kurlyand:2022vzv,Apolo:2025wcl} to get correct action leading to the gravitational background with a negative cosmological constant.
-Topological boundary term is required to correctly account for the self dual five-form, $F_5$ field and can be motivated by decomposing the $F_5$ into electric and magnetic parts in the following manner
+Like we mentioned in the previous section, it turns out that we need to incorporate the appropriate topological boundary term \cite{Kurlyand:2022vzv,Apolo:2025wcl} to get correct action leading to the gravitational background with a negative cosmological constant.

 The individual contribution of each of these terms can be seen to be factored into the flux over the AdS part and the sphere $S^5$ part in the following manner

 Following this prescription, the corresponding action can be seen to be of the following form